 3. Compound growth

-If you have been reading about personal development for a long time like I do, you may have made one of the following complaints.
-The “Simple Rule of the Day approach” can address all of them.
+If you have been reading about personal development for a long time like I do, you may have made one of the following complaints, which the “Simple Rule of the Day” approach can address:

 “I had been reading or listening to a lot, but I have not implemented as much.”
 Writing simple rules push you to implement them (at least for a day!)